The strangeness of Ishigami's letters in 容疑者Xの献身 ('The Devotion of Suspect X')

 あなた anata has often been put forward in Japanese as the standard pronoun for 'you' in emulation of European languages.
 But あなた anata is anything but neutral in Japanese.
 In reality it tends to be preferred by women and is traditionally used by a wife to her husband.
 Spoken by a student to a teacher, for instance, あなた anata would sound familiar and disrespectful.

 Against this background, Ishigami's use of 私 watashi 'I' and 貴女 anata 'you' can only be called idiosyncratic.
 Using 私 watashi in a letter is not in itself strange.
 More informal terms like 俺 ore or 僕 boku would be over-familiar.
-But 貴女 anata is questionable.
+But using 貴女 anata is downright questionable.
 As a man supposedly taking Yasuko under his wing, Ishigami might have addressed her as 君 kimi 'you' or with respectful distance as 花岡さん Hanaoka-san.
 By choosing the supposedly 'neutral' second-person pronoun 貴女 anata, Ishigami conveys an impression of stiffness and formality.

 watashi wa anata o yurusanai darō.

 Watashi ga anata no tame ni donna koto o shita

 as well as